 On January 12, 2012, LAPD officials discovered a human body in Griffith Park near the famous Hollywood sign; two women who had been walking their dogs in the area found the body and immediately contacted police.

-A week later on January 19, 2012, officials were able to identify the body parts belonging to missing person, Hervey Coronado Medellin, 66, of
+A week later, on January 19, 2012, officials were able to identify the body as missing person, Hervey Coronado Medellin, 66, of Los Angeles.

-LAPD Robbery Homicide Detectives with help from the San Antonio Police Department arrested 38-year-old Gabriel Campos Martinez in connection to the 2012 murder On Sunday, March 9.
-He was arrested in
+LAPD robbery-homicide detectives with help from the San Antonio Police Department arrested 38-year-old Gabriel Campos Martinez in connection to the 2012 murder On Sunday, March 9.

-Texas.
-He is currently being held on a $1 million bail and awaiting extradition proceedings.
+Martinez was arrested in San Antonio, Texas and is currently being held in lieu $1 million bail and awaiting extradition proceedings.